tbd-rsm/Clamp.js/README.markdown

+A fork of Clamp.js by Joseph Schmitt. http://joe.sh/clamp-js

 Clamps (ie. cuts off) an HTML element's content by adding ellipsis to it if the content inside is too long.